apify/apify-docs/sources/platform/actors/development/quick_start/start_web_ide.md

 ---
 title: Web IDE
 sidebar_position: 2
-description: Create you first Actor using the web IDE in Apify Console.
+description: Create your first Actor using the web IDE in Apify Console.
 slug: /actors/development/quick-start/web-ide
 ---

 # Development in web IDE

-**Create you first Actor using the web IDE in Apify Console.**
+**Create your first Actor using the web IDE in Apify Console.**

 ---